powebdev/p4_conference/README.md

 - [Google Cloud Endpoints][3]

 ## Setup Instructions
-1. Confirm the value of `application` in `app.yaml` to __project-4-conference-app-1152__
+1. Confirm the value of `application` in `app.yaml` is __project-4-conference-app-1152__
-1. Confirm the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console][4].
+1. Confirm the WEB_CLIENT_ID at the top of `settings.py` is _684135836499-qmo8iv918ffgi8vs5cqafgjlc5drqoj3.apps.googleusercontent.com__
-1. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
+1. Confirm the value of CLIENT_ID in `static/js/app.js` is the same as WEB_CLIENTID in settings.py.
-1. (Optional) Mark the configuration files as unchanged as follows:
-   `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`
-1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
+1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][4].)
-1. (Optional) Generate your client library(ies) with [the endpoints tool][6].
-1. Deploy your application.
+1. Deploy the application.

 ##Exceeds Spec Criteria
 * Implemented entity for speakers